GrishaAngelovGH/gemini-manage-commands-cli/README.md

 ### Import Commands from JSON

 This option facilitates importing commands from a JSON file.
 The CLI intelligently scans the current directory for any `.json` files (ignoring common config files like `package.json`) and presents them in a list to choose from.
 Once a file is selected, the CLI guides the user through handling any potential conflicts with existing commands (overwrite, skip, or rename).

+### Clear Screen

+Select this option to clear the terminal screen, providing a fresh view of the menu.

 ### Exit